NetBrainAPI/NetBrain-REST-API-R12.1/Golden Use Case Templates/Sites Management by Calling APIs.md

 ## Step 5: Implement All Modifications To System
->As a final step of this use case, we will commit the changes made in the previous steps by calling [Commit Site Transaction API](https://github.com/NetBrainAPI/NetBrain-REST-API-R12/blob/main/REST%20APIs%20Documentation/Site%20Management/Commit%20Site%20Transaction%20API.md).
+>To finalize our changes, we will commit the changes made in the previous steps by calling [Commit Site Transaction API](https://github.com/NetBrainAPI/NetBrain-REST-API-R12/blob/main/REST%20APIs%20Documentation/Site%20Management/Commit%20Site%20Transaction%20API.md).

->Without this API, all modifications made in previous steps are all pending and will be discarded.
-In order to update the whole structure, we must commit the site transaction.
+>Without this API, all modifications made in previous steps are all considered pending and will be discarded. <br>
+In order to update the whole structure, we must commit the site transaction. <br>
 In other words, every time a user creates a site transaction to modify sites, one must end with the calling of [Commit Site Transaction API](https://github.com/NetBrainAPI/NetBrain-REST-API-R12/blob/main/REST%20APIs%20Documentation/Site%20Management/Commit%20Site%20Transaction%20API.md) to update the entire workflow.